-Dividend stock investing is one of my favorite forms of “Levered Income”.
-There are several different approaches to dividend stock investing, but the primary dividend stock investment strategy is to create enough dividend stock income that you do not need to deplete your capital in retirement.
+Dividend stock investing is one of my favorite forms of “Levered Income.”
+There are several different approaches to dividend stock investing.
+Still, the primary dividend stock investment strategy is to create enough dividend stock income that you do not need to deplete your capital in retirement.

-Before we get into dividend stocks and how they can add to your residual income, let me just say a couple of things:
+Before we get into dividend stock investment strategy and how it can add to your residual income, let me just say a couple of things:

 An investment is something that pays you (income).

 A speculation is something that you buy and hope that someone in the future will pay you more for.

 Think about it, how can you leverage the work output from some of the world’s best companies and get monthly or quarterly income?